-Benjamin Caine Hollioake was born on 11 November 1977 at Melbourne Australia.
+Benjamin Caine Hollioake was born on 11 November 1977 in Melbourne Australia.
 However, the death of Ben Hollioake in Australia at the tragically young age of 24 happened at a time when his cricket career looked ready to ignite again.

 The Surrey all-rounder was recalled to England one day side delighted to have been handed the chance he had long craved to compete for a place in the world cup 2003 shakedown.

 He has signed another year’s contract with Surrey after assurances that he would be given responsibility with bat and ball to repay the club.
 And his elder brother Adam as captain for the faith they had shown in him during some lean seasons.

 In the 2001 season, he scored his maiden Championship hundred, which he, and his supporters and critics all knew had been long overdue since his euphoric England debut back in 1997 at the age of 19.
 There was a gap of six years between the Hollioake brothers but they were very close, with Adam relishing his role as Ben’s cricket mentor and confidence.
 For Adam Hollioake, the loss will be a shattering blow.